MicrosoftDocs/win32/desktop-src/IndexSrv/hit-searching-values.md

 ---
+Description: Values 0xHHHH16A0 to 0xHHHH16AF are return values produced by calling the methods of the ISearchQueryHits interface when searching for query hits.
+The following table gives the hit-searching values in alphabetical order. ms.assetid: 0a38627d-af78-484a-be35-62f121244345
 title: Hit-Searching Values
-description: Values 0xHHHH16A0 to 0xHHHH16AF are return values produced by calling the methods of the ISearchQueryHits interface when searching for query hits.
-The following table gives the hit-searching values in alphabetical order. ms.assetid: 0a38627d-af78-484a-be35-62f121244345
-topic_type:
-- apiref
-api_name:
-- SEARCH_E_NOMONIKER
-- SEARCH_E_NOREGION
-- SEARCH_S_NOMOREHITS
-api_location:
-- Cierror.h
-api_type:
-- HeaderDef
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev